AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 ### Copy the embed code of a Viewer Preset {#copying-the-embed-code-of-a-viewer-preset}

 Using the Embed Code feature lets you review the viewer code for the selected Viewer Preset.
-You can also copy the code to the clipboard so you can paste it in your web pages for deployment of the viewer.
+You can also copy the code to the clipboard so you can paste it in your Web pages for deployment of the viewer.

 Editing of the code is not permitted in the Embed Code dialog box.